micahgodbolt/beacss/README.md

 # Rule #4 - Use extends OR write custom style properties; not both

-*Scenario - I want to extend a placeholder because I’m using all the same styles, but I need to override one thing!*
+## The what-if scenario: I want to extend a placeholder because I’m using all the same styles, but I need to override one thing!*

 ### Existing Styles:

-**library/extends/headlines.scss**
+	// library/extends/headlines.scss:

 	%fancy-headline {
 	  font-size: 24px;